-During the three-month January 31, 2021, the Company completed approximately 16,900 meters of drilling on four of the ten permits currently held through its wholly owned subsidiaries, Roscan Mali and Komet Mali.
+During the six-month period ended April 30, 2022, the Company completed approximately 31,944 meters of drilling on four of the ten permits currently held through its wholly owned subsidiaries, Roscan Mali and Komet Mali.

-On October 20, 2021, the Company commenced a 12,000 metre drilling program, which focused on the Mankouke South and Kandiole North targets.
-The results of this well-defined drill program, which was completed during December 2021 were received during January 2022 and will be included in the Kandiole Project's National

-Instrument 43-101 ("NI 43-101") compliant resource estimate, expected to be completed during the second quarter of 2022.
+On October 20, 2021, the Company commenced a drilling program, which focused on the Mankouke South and Kandiole North targets.
+The results of this well-defined drill program, which was completed during March 2022 are included in the Kandiole Project's National Instrument 43-101 ("NI 43-101") compliant resource estimate, announced on June 8, 2022, as discussed below.

-On January 20, 2022, the Company commenced a 12,000-metre (Diamond Drilling, Reverse Circulation and Air core) drilling program focussing on Kabaya, Disse and Kandiole North to gain a better understanding and additional ounces to the maiden resource.
-Drilling will also take place at Mankouke West for exploration purposes.
-The program was completed by the middle of February, and the assay results are expected by the end of March.
-These results will also be included in the Kandiole Project's National Instrument NI 43-101 as discussed above.
+On January 20, 2022, the Company commenced a 14,000-metre (Diamond Drilling, Reverse Circulation and Air core) drilling program focussing on Kabaya, Disse and Kandiole North to gain a better understanding and added additional ounces to the maiden resource as discussed above.
+Drilling also took place at Mankouke West for exploration purposes.
+Drilling up to March 17, 2022, are included in the Kandiole Project's National Instrument NI 43-101 as discussed above.

-During March regional exploration continued (termite mound infill geochemistry, saprolite geochemistry and reconnaissance AC holes) and step out drilling at Kandiole, Mankouke South/Center and Disse.
+During March and April regional exploration continued (termite mound infill geochemistry and step out drilling at Kandiole, Mankouke South/Center and Disse.